Media in Bihar

-Media in Bihar started with Bihar Bandhu, the first Hindi newspaper published there.
+Media in Bihar started with Bihar Bandhu, the first Hindi newspaper published in Bihar.

 History

 Bihar Bandhu was launched in 1872 by Keshav Ram Bhatta, a Maharashtrian Brahman who had settled in Biharsharif.
 Hindi journalism in Bihar, and specially Patna, made little headway at the time due to lack of respect for the Hindi language.
 Many Hindi publications did not last, or were shelved before launching.
 Hindi journalism also acquired wisdom and maturity, elements that took time for journalists to master.

 Hindi was introduced in the law courts in Bihar in 1880 and started to have an impact in remote areas in Bihar.

 The beginning of the 20th century was marked by notable new publications, including a monthly magazine, Bharat Ratna, published in Patna in 1901.
 It was followed by Kshatriya Hitaishi, Aryavarta from Dinapure, Patna.
 Udyoga and Chaitanya Chandrika.
 Udyog was edited by Vijyaanand Tripathy, a famous poet of the time, while Chaitanya Chandrika was edited by Krishna Chaitanya Goswami.
 Literary activities reached many districts of Bihar.